GothenburgBitFactory/tw.org/content/download/index.md

 ### Disclaimer:

-The `master` branch represents the latest stable release.
+The `stable` branch represents the latest stable release.

 All other branches are development branches, and are works in progress and may not pass all quality tests, therefore may harm your data.
-While we welcome bug reports from the development branch, we do not guarantee proper or timely fixes.
+While we welcome bug reports from the `develop` branch, we do not guarantee proper or timely fixes.

 - Broken functionality may arise from ongoing development work
 - Make proper backups